Home | Browse Topics | Health & disability | Accident compensation (ACC) | Independent reviews

 What happens at a review hearing?

-At the review hearing, all parties and their representatives are given a chance to speak and to present evidence that supports their case.
-The reviewer may allow any relevant evidence from a person entitled to be present, whether or not it would be admissible in court.
+At the review hearing, all parties are given a chance to speak and to present evidence that supports their case.
+The reviewer can look at any relevant evidence, they don’t have to follow the same rules around evidence as they do in a court.
+You can submit expert medical evidence or other medical documents.

-If you are the applicant, you may be asked questions by ACC or by any other party.
-You can also ask questions of other parties who give evidence.
+You might be asked questions by ACC or by any other party.
+You can also ask questions of anyone who gives evidence.
 The reviewer can also ask questions of either party and of their witnesses and can request further information.
 The reviewer must make a record of the evidence, usually by an audio recording of the hearing, and must keep the record for at least two years.

 The reviewer’s decision